fmcabral123/traffic-light-adventures/README.md

 ## Simulation

-Here is a picture of the simulation running with the adaptive algorithm (or is it?)!
+Here is a picture of the simulation running with the adaptive algorithm (or is it?).
 Pretty cool.
 The simulation was designed to run up to a time T = 3600 s.

 ![image](https://user-images.githubusercontent.com/75599698/143374379-6b4b1fed-1b98-47b2-ade7-2b9722e0d77a.png)